by Joe Bongiorno

 “I thought the Wizard of Oz was just a movie!?” is the line usually spoken when someone discovers that Oz is more than the 1939 MGM film.
 Indeed Oz extends much further back – to the dawn of the last century – precisely 1900 to be exact, when The Wonderful Wizard of Oz was first released to critical and commercial success.
 The series that developed from that first book – over fifty volumes of imaginative and endearing children’s fantasy literature – has many times over earned the moniker of 'classic.'
 It not only established one of the first authentic American fairy tales, but is the first fantasy series, and is still extant, spawning numerous sequels, prequels and re-imaginings based on the characters and setting of the original books.
 Baum also begat the first crossover, the first expanded universe and the first parallel universe!
 Before Burroughs, Howard and Lovecraft, before Tolkien and Lewis, before the business of fantasy-fiction began, there was Baum...

 The timelines represented here serve as chronologies and compilations of nearly all of the Oz stories that have been written in the century that has passed since L. Frank Baum first wrote The Wonderful Wizard of Oz.
 The baseline, or measuring stick, for several of the timelines here is the original book series commonly known as the "Famous Forty," which comprise the books published from the years of 1900 to 1963.
-The Royal Timeline of Oz, however, considers all the books of the original historians as "canon," and thus has coined them the Sovereign Sixty, plus an additional fifteen Borderlands of Oz books, for the Supreme Seventy-Five (for more information on these, see the articles here and here).
+The Royal Timeline of Oz, however, considers all the books of the original historians as "canon," and thus has coined them the Sovereign Sixty, plus an additional fifteen Borderlands of Oz books, for the Supreme Seventy-Five, and whatever works harmonize with these.
+They can be found on the primary Oz Timeline here.
+For additional information on this subject, see the articles in the Appendices here and here.

 L. Frank Baum was the first one to begin the amusing fiction of referring to himself as “Royal Historian of Oz” and his stories as “histories” that had somehow been related to him.
 In imaginative fiction of this sort, it is an entertaining and amusing device that adds to a certain suspension of disbelief appropriate to the medium.
 Later writers who would employ this device in their works include J.R.R.
 Tolkien, Robert E. Howard, Conan Doyle and H.P.
 Lovecraft.
 Therefore, in keeping with the spirit of these writers, we approach the following as if they were historical accounts of an actual world.
 Unlike the 1939 musical, Oz is not a dream, but a real place...